 Whilst many horse owners may have an issue with the initial testing costs, the comparative cost of an outbreak can be devastating to horse and yard owners, especially if your yard relies on a lot of equine movement- such as sales or schooling liveries, on site events or clinics, or those wanting to go out to train or compete.

-To put it into perspective, below is a non-exhaustive list of the additional costs incurred by both horse and yard owners in the event of an outbreak.
+To put it into perspective, below is a non-exhaustive list of the additional costs incurred by both horse and yard owners in the event of an outbreak of Strangles.
 These are not assumptions or maybes, but genuine lists of costs sourced from yard owners across the UK.
 A single outbreak, even if managed well, can put a yard on lock down for several months until all horses are confirmed clear and for that time there must be procedures in place and no horses entering or leaving the yard- even for competitions and, in theory, arriving or departing liveries.
 Versus the comparatively minor cost of initial testing, even for a whole yard, the inconvenience and cost of an outbreak is so much higher:

 - Diagnosis Tests- blood tests, guttural pouch endoscopy, swabs and vet visit costs